 Accommodating the educational needs of all its pupils and enabling pupils to acquire the knowledge, concepts, skills and values that are relevant to their present and future lives is core to the school culture, management, organisation, curriculum content and approaches to teaching and learning.
 Spiritual, Moral, Social and Cultural development is threaded throughout the curriculum via our project based learning.

-• Achievement to be maximised;
+achievement to be maximised;

-• Each pupil to have a personalised curriculum appropriate to their needs;
+each pupil to have a personalised curriculum appropriate to their needs;

-• Teachers to deliver lessons at an appropriate pace;
+teachers to deliver lessons at an appropriate pace;

-• Expectations and targets to be set and reinforced;
+expectations and targets to be set and reinforced;

-• Pupils to be challenged and supported at the right level;
+pupils to be challenged and supported at the right level;

-• A positive learning environment to be nurtured and maintained;
+a positive learning environment to be nurtured and maintained;

-• Pupils to develop confidence and self-esteem through appropriately differentiated pastoral programmes.
+pupils to develop confidence and self-esteem through appropriately differentiated pastoral programmes.

 Pupils will be helped to build upon their learning and gradually develop as more independent learners.
-The atmosphere will be one of supportive collaboration where pupils feel that their needs are being effectively met and all are making progresss together.
+The atmosphere will be one of supportive collaboration where pupils feel that their needs are being effectively met and all are making progress together.
 The key character traits of confidence and resilience will be developed through the differentiated approaches to teaching and learning.